 Modular Steel (3/10): How to perform a quality check on bolted connections

-Have you been following our blog series about 10 key points of siFramo Modular Steel System?
+Have you been following our blog series about 10 key points of the siFramo Modular Steel System?
 The previous blog detailed the unique assembly element of this system, Self-Forming Screw.

 In this blog we will focus on: